LinBi

-Technical Overview
+Technical overview

 LinBi created a data enrichment platform to link existing items of data with new items, creating ‘enriched’ information objects.
 These were then processed by the OpenUp!
 Natural History content aggregator and provided to Europeana.
 The project has created three virtual exhibitions for Europeana.
 These exhibitions interlinked existing content with new and external data.
-The exhibitions focussed on Edible Plants from the Americas (curated by RJB-CSIC), François Crépin and the Study of Wild Roses (curated by Meise) and Magical, Mystical and Medicinal – Psychoactive plants and fungi, (curated by RJB-CSIC).
+The exhibitions focused on Edible Plants from the Americas (curated by RJB-CSIC), François Crépin and the Study of Wild Roses (curated by Meise) and Magical, Mystical and Medicinal – Psychoactive plants and fungi, (curated by RJB-CSIC).